forseti-security/forseti-visualizer/forseti-api/README.md

 ## Pre-Requisites

-* The hosted solution must have a route to the Cloud SQL database or be using [Cloud SQL Proxy (recommended)](#Cloud-SQL-Proxy).
+* A database connection using [Cloud SQL Proxy (recommended)](#Cloud-SQL-Proxy).
-* The hosted solution must have access to the forseti-server via GRPC (port 50051)
+* If using IAM Explainer, the hosted solution must have access to the forseti-server GCE VM via a Firewall enabling GRPC traffic (port 50051)

 To build and deploy the solution from your local system, please ensure you have the following: